 - Driving is a complex skill and eventually you will not be able to drive.
-See the section on "Driving Safety and Aging" for more information. - You may eventually need help to remain in your home.
-See the section on "Home Support Services" for more information. - You may need to consider moving into a Long-term Care facility.
-See the section on "Long-Term Care" for more information. - It is very important that you have a Will and Power of Attorney to ensure your care needs and financial needs are managed when you can no longer make these decisions.
-See the section on "Legal Matters" for more information.
+See the chapter on "Driving Safety and Aging" for more information. - You may eventually need help to remain in your home.
+See the chapter on "Home Support Services" for more information. - You may need to consider moving into a Long-term Care facility.
+See the chapter on "Long-Term Care" for more information. - It is very important that you have a Will and Enduring Powers of Attorney signed before you lose the capacity to make these documents.
+See the chapter on "Legal Matters" for more information.